TomasBoda/agent-lang/thesis.md

 Given all of these characteristics of operational risks within organisations, it is obviously difficult to quantify.
 Therefore, a bottom-up simulation to assess the probabilities of operational risks looks like a promising approach, since what is needed is a framework that includes the possibility of non-linear effects because of interactions among sub-units and to cascading events.
 Modeling the bank's agents, such as their workflow and risk factors that could potentially impact their activities and performance is the first step.
 Then, external factors, such as the bank's customers, markets and regulators are modelled to simulate the bank's environment.
 Using this approach, we can observe the emergent phenomena in form of cascading failures and analyse the operational risks of an organisation in a more straightforward way, without the knowledge of any direct relationships between failures and the bank's inner workings in advance.

 ### 1.2 Interpreters
 AgentLang is an interpreted language, which poses various advantages as well as disadvantages in terms of implementation and performance.
-The following sections aim to provide a brief introduction into the inner workings of interpreters and language parsers and describe the main concepts used in their implementation.
+This section aims to provide a brief introduction into the inner workings of interpreters and language parsers and describe the main concepts used in their implementation.

 #### 1.2.1 Compilers vs. Interpreters
-In order to better understand the main advantages and disadvantages of interpreters, let's introduce and compare the concepts of the two primary approaches to developing programming languages - compilers and interpreters.
+In order to better understand the main advantages and disadvantages of interpreters, let's introduce and compare the two primary approaches to developing programming languages - compilers and interpreters.

 Compilers and interpreters are the fundamental components of programming languages.
 They are responsible for reading the source code of the target language and executing its instructions.
 They both work in a slightly different way, each boasting its own set of strengths and weaknesses.

 A compiler translates the source code of a program into machine instructions or an intermediate representation of the code before execution.
 The process of reading, analysing and transforming the source code involves several stages, including lexical analysis, semantical analysis, optimisations and code generation.
 Once compiled to machine code, the resulting executable can run independently of the original source code.
-Since compilers transform the source code to direct machine instructions, they tend to offer high speed and performance, however, they are more difficult to understand, implement and debug.
+Since compilers transform the source code to direct machine instructions, they tend to offer high performance, however, they are difficult to understand, implement and debug.

-In contrast, an interpreter processes the source code line by line during execution, translating and executing each instruction sequentially.
+In contrast, an interpreter processes the source code line by line, translating and executing each instruction in real-time as the line is being read.
 Interpreters can also feature lexical and semantical analysis, but they do not produce an intermediate representation of the source code.
-They generate a semantical representation of the program's source code, which is then evaluated instruction by instruction during run-time.
+They generate a semantical representation of the program's source code, also referred to as the abstract syntax tree (AST), which is then evaluated instruction by instruction during run-time.
 Therefore, interpreters usually tend to be slower than compilers.
 However, they provide higher flexibility and ease of debugging.

 #### 1.2.2 Workflow
 Interpreters are usually implemented in a manner similar to the pipeline architectural style.
-During the process of interpretation, the source code is fed through and transformed by several processors before finally being executed by the interpreter's run-time.
+During the process of interpretation, the source code is fed through and transformed by several processors before finally being executed by the interpreter's runtime.

 Firstly, the source code is read by the lexer, which produces an array of tokens.
-A token is a single basic unit of the language, such as a keyword or a numeric literal.
+A token is a single basic unit of the language, such as an identifier, a keyword or a numeric literal.
 The lexer has a set of defined, language-specific rules for producing the tokens, such as recognizing and classifying reserved language keywords or special characters.
 This step is called the lexical analysis.

 The array of tokens is then passed to the parser, which based on a set of defined rules of the target language's grammar analyses sub-sequences of tokens, validates their integrity and produces a semantic representation of the program.
 This representation is also called the abstract syntax tree (AST), since it is a tree-like structure holding the semantics of the program.
-It can be understood as an intermediate code representation, which is validated and ready to be passed to and evaluated by the run-time module.
+It can be understood as an intermediate code representation, which is validated and ready to be passed to and evaluated by the runtime module.
 This step is called the semantical analysis.

-Finally, the abstract syntax tree is passed to the run-time module, which traverses the tree using a depth-first search algorithm and executes the program instruction by instruction.
-The instructions are evaluated and executed by the programming language in which the interpreter is implemented in.
+Finally, the abstract syntax tree is passed to the interpreter's runtime, which traverses the AST using a depth-first search algorithm and evaluates the program instruction by instruction.
+Therefore, the instructions of the target language are evaluated and executed by the programming language in which the interpreter is implemented in.

 #### 1.2.3 Parsers
 Although each part of the process of transforming the source code and generating the program's output is interesting and worth explaining to greater detail, the parser is without doubt one of the most interesting part of an interpreter.
-The main responsibility of a parser is to evaluate the stream of tokens coming from the lexer, validate these tokens against the production rules of the target language's grammar and produce an intermediate code representation, also referred to as the abstract syntax tree (AST).
+The main responsibility of a parser is to evaluate the stream of tokens coming from the lexer, validate these tokens against the production rules of the target language's grammar and produce the semantic representation of the program - the abstract syntax tree.

 Parser is usually implemented as a pushdown automaton (PDA).
-This is because the syntax of the language can be defined by a set of production rules called the syntax grammar.
+This is because the syntax of a language can be defined by a set of production rules called the syntax grammar.
 This automaton accepts the given grammar, therefore is able to validate the correctness of the input source code.
 The automaton is fed a stream of tokens from the lexer.
 The evaluation starts at the intitial state and based on the next token, it decides which state it goes to next.
 In case it comes across a token which cannot be pushed to a new state, since such state does not exist, it is redirected to the fallback state.
 This scenario is called a semantical error and in such case, the interpreter throws an exception.
+This aforementioned approach, however, is specific to top-down parsing only.
+There are various parsing techniques, each suitable for different use cases.

 ##### 1.2.3.1 Top-down vs. Bottom-up Parsing
 There are two primary techniques in parsing language grammars: top-down parsing and bottom-up parsing.

 In top-down parsing, the parsing starts from the root of the parse tree, which is the start symbol of the language grammar and proceeds towards the leaf nodes of the parse tree, attempting to match the current input token against the production rules of the grammar.
 This technique is relatively easy to implement, since it corresponds well to the way humans tend to think about parsing.

 In contrast, bottom-up parsing starts from the input string and proceeds by identifying sequences of terminals and non-terminals in the input string that match the right-hand side of some production rule in the grammar.
-These sequences are then replaced by the corresponding non-terminal symbol, eventually resulting in the entire input string being replaced by the start symbol of the grammar.
+These sequences are then replaced by the corresponding non-terminal symbol.
+The parser iteratively attemps to match the terminals and newly created non-terminals agains the production rules of the grammar, eventually resulting in the entire input string being replaced by the start symbol of the grammar.
 The advantage of bottom-up parsing is that it can handle a wider class of language grammars than top-down parsing, including left-recursive grammars and is in many cases more efficient than top-down parsing.
 However, it is much more difficult to implement and understand conceptually.

 ##### 1.2.3.2 Recursive Descent Parsing
 One of the more popular top-down parsing techniques is recursive descent parsing, also used and implemented in the AgentLang's interpreter.
 In recursive descent parsing, each non-terminal in the grammar corresponds to a function in the parser module.
-These functions call each other to parse different structures and parts of the input source code.
-When parsing the program, we call the `parseProgram` function, which further calls `parseVariableDeclaration` and `parseObjectDeclaration` functions, based on the next token in the stream.
+These functions call each other to parse different parts of the input source code.
+When parsing a program from the beginning, the parser calls the `parseProgram` function, which further calls `parseVariableDeclaration` and `parseObjectDeclaration` functions, based on the type of the token in the stream.
 This goes all the way to the `parsePrimaryExpression` function, which parses low-level expressions, such as numeric or string literals.

 The idea behind the implementation of such pushdown automaton is that the stack of the automaton is implemented using the call-stack of the language in which the interpreter is implemented.
 When the function calls nest into each other, they are stored onto the call-stack, preserving their state.
-We are pushing non-terminals onto the stack, processing them, producing parts of the abstract syntax tree and in case of correct input eventually ending up back in the initial state with an empty stack, having the abstract syntax tree of the program produced and validated.
+We are pushing non-terminals onto the stack, processing them, producing parts of the AST and in case of correct input eventually ending up back in the initial state with an empty stack, having the AST of the program produced and validated.

 The technique of recursive descent parsing is used in the implementation of the AgentLang's parser.
 This is due to the simplicity of the language's syntax grammar and is a good starting point for implementing a simple parser such as that of AgentLang.

 ## 2. Analysis
-The previous section covered the most important theoretical concepts and terms that will be used throughout the thesis that are the main building blocks of the AgentLang project.
+The previous section covered the most important theoretical concepts and terms that will be used throughout the thesis and that are the main building blocks of the AgentLang framework.
 This section explores the motivation behind the creation of AgentLang, analysis and comparison with existing agent-based tools and finally outlines the main goals that this thesis strives to achieve.

 ### 2.1 Motivation
 Developing a programming language that addresses challenges and introduces innovation is increasingly difficult nowadays, given the wast number of languages offering all kinds of features.
 These languages can be classified into several categories, spanning from general-purpose programming languages to domain-specific languages as well as modelling languages.
 General-purpose languages, renowned for their versatility and widespread adoption among developers worldwide offer a broad set of language constructs and concepts.
 Therefore, developing a general-purpose programming language introducing innovations is rather challenging.
 Moreover, such languages are difficult to implement and require a lot of time and effort for their development.
 On the other hand, domain-specific languages serve as more of niche tools for tackling issues with domain-specific challenges.
 As technology is on the rise these days, new domains emerge that need specific tools to handle the tasks they pose.
 One of such domains is agent-based modeling.